Continuing PowerShell Scripts After Reboot - How to do it?

 Restart-Computer -ComputerName "RemotePC1", "RemotePC2" -Wait -For PowerShell -Timeout 600 -Delay 2

-Managing reboot and continue operations for remote computers can be done by using the Restart-Computer cmdlet, enhanced with the -Wait parameter.
+The Restart-Computer cmdlet, which includes the -Wait parameter, can be used to manage reboot and continue operations for remote computers.
 This parameter pauses the script's execution until the specified remote computers have completed their restart process.

-According to Microsoft's documentation, the -Wait parameter does not apply when restarting the local machine itself.
-If you include both remote and local computer names in the ComputerName parameter, the cmdlet issues a non-terminating error for the local machine while appropriately waiting for the remote machines to reboot.
+However, keep in mind that, according to the Microsoft documentation, the -Wait parameter does not apply when restarting the local machine.
+If you include both remote and local computer names in the ComputerName parameter, the cmdlet returns a non-terminating error for the local machine while waiting for the remote machines to reboot.

-This command restarts RemotePC1 and RemotePC2 and waits up to 600 seconds (10 minutes) for them to restart and continue running the script, checking every 2 seconds to see if they're back online.
+This command restarts RemotePC1 and RemotePC2, then waits up to 600 seconds (10 minutes) for them to restart and continue running the script, checking in every two seconds to see if they're back online.

 Conclusion

-By using these methods, you can automate tasks that need a restart without manual intervention.
+You can use these methods to automate tasks that need a restart without manual intervention.